- What is Identity Theft

 To speak to a professional identity theft counselor call 1-877-FTC-HELP (382-4357).

-If you suspect you have been affected by Internet fraud or identity theft related to First Independent Bank credit card purchases, contact Partners First Customer Service Center at 1-866-450-1402 for Concierge Cards.
+If you suspect you have been affected by Internet fraud or identity theft related to First Independent Bank credit card purchases, contact Customer Service at (866) 839-3409.

 If you believe you have been a victim of Internet fraud or identity theft regarding your debit card or bank accounts, contact your local First Independent Bank office.